graphcommerce-org/graphcommerce/.changeset/big-camels-allow.md

 '@graphcommerce/magento-customer': patch
 ---

-Additional useOrderCardItemImages query was triggered when there were no urlKeys present.
+useOrderCardItemImages was triggered when there were no urlKeys present, causing unnessary requests to be made to the backend.